- What are the eligibility criteria for the Obama Foundation Scholars Program? add

 - have completed an undergraduate degree — not a master's or graduate degree — in a country where English is an official language;

-- have previously taken the TOEFL, IELTS, or PTE exams in the last five years and scored at or above the minimum requirement of 100 (TOEFL-IBT), 600 (TOEFL-PBT), 7.0 (IELTS), or 68 (PTE Academic).
+- have previously taken the TOEFL, IELTS, PTE Academic, or DET exams in the last five years and scored at or above the minimum requirement of 100 (TOEFL-IBT), 600 (TOEFL-PBT), 7.0 (IELTS), 68 (PTE Academic), 120 (DET; 75 on the DET taken prior to July 2019).
 If applicants qualify for a waiver under this exception, they must upload a scanned copy of their score report to the online application to ensure their application is eligible for review.
 If they did not score at or above the required minimum or no longer have a copy of their old results, they must retake an English proficiency exam.

 - What does the program cover in terms of costs? add

 The Obama Foundation Scholars Program covers the following costs:

 - Monthly stipend to assist with living expenses in New York City